Skip to content

 get_hyperparameters()

-Retrieves the current kernel and noise variance hyperparameters from the SGP model.
+Return the current kernel and noise variance of the SGP model.

 Source code in sgptools/methods.py